- 300 x 32/48 total reels split across 12 - 4 Track Tape Reel Packs in Full Bundle

 The tape saturation and grittines comes from the multiple overdubs from the cassette player aka sound on sound recording.
 I used specially spliced tapes that I let record over themselves, each time getting a thicker and sometimes noisier sound.
 First, I worked with 10, 15, 20, 25, and 30 second cassettes.
 I also had some 1 and 2 minute tapes, which let the session evolve a little more before repeating.
 When each source file loop gets overdubbed, you can hear the sound quality change.
 I purposely left in the clicks and pops, as they give the loop a lot of character.

 Yes!
-I’m working on new sessions for the second and third volume right now and am excited about the direction these are taking.
+I’m working on new sessions for the second volume right now and am excited about the direction these are taking.
 Producers who love this first volume can look forward to equally inspiring sounds in the coming collections.
 This is the most fun I’ve had in sound design in a long time, and I know people are really going to do amazing things with this.